 DRINK YOUR GREENS!
 WILD TEAS = MORE ANTIOXIDANTS

-Recent scientific research indicates wild plants contain higher anti-oxidant levels and more nutritional value than farmed crops.
+Recent scientific research indicates wild plants contain higher anti-oxidant levels & more nutritional value than farmed crops.

 Looking to get enhanced antioxidant benefits from your daily cuppa?
 Go wild… because drinking just a cup or two of tea made from wild tea bushes, may be the equivalent of very many cups of tea made from farmed plants.